kazuyat1995/fleamarket_sample_76a/README.md

 - has_many :images
 - has_many :comments
 - belongs_to :user
-- belongs_to :category, through: :brand_categories
+- belongs_to :category
-- belongs_to :brand, through: :brand_categories
+- belongs_to :brand

 ## images